yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-sep-2023/index.md

 forum = 920177
 +++

 Hi yuz-ers!
 Last month has been interesting, and we're excited to report what we've been up to.
-Mii’s come out to play, GPU changes, Android improvements, and more!
+Miis come out to play, GPU changes, Android improvements, and more!
 Let’s get into it.

 <!--more-->